KimiaLabMayo/PathDino/README.md

 ## PathDino: Histopathology Vision Transformer
 **PathDino** is a lightweight histopathology transformer consisting of just five small vision transformer blocks.
-PathDino is a customized ViT architecture, finely tuned to the nuances of histology images.
+PathDino is a customized ViT architecture, fine-tuned to the nuances of histology images.
 It not only exhibits superior performance but also effectively reduces susceptibility to overfitting, a common challenge in histology image analysis.

  MV@5 vs # Params vs FLOPs             |  PathDino vs HIPT vs DinoSSLPath